gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/02-Binary-Search-Trees.md

 ## Overview

-Our Linked Lists are a linear structure with each node linking to the next node in the structure.
+The data structures we've reviewed thus far are all examples of a _linear structure_.
+Linked lists are a linear structure, with each node directly linking to exactly one other node in the structure (the next node).

 ![Linked List Diagram](images/linked-list-vocab.png)

 *Fig. 1.
 Linked List Diagram*

-Our Node class from the LinkedList topic, which will be referred to as `ListNode`, looked like this:
+Recall that our Node class from the [Linked List Topic](../02-linked-lists/01-linked-lists.md), which we will refer to here as `ListNode`, looked like this:

 ```python
 class ListNode: